-Each board has 16 analog inputs, each of which is sampled in turn by a single onboard 16 bit analog to digital converter.
+Each board has 16 analog inputs, each of which is sampled in turn by a single on-board 16 bit analog to digital converter.
 Hence the inputs are not sampled simultaneously.
 The time between adjacent channel samples is configureable and has been set to 5μ s.
-This phase lag between channels is allowed for in the messaging protocol (described in the document "Protocols Document").
+This phase lag between channels is allowed for in the messaging protocol (described in the internal document "Network Message Protocols and Telemetry/Status/Commands Log File Format").

 Each board has an on-board clock that can be used to run the digitiser.
-On board 0 this has been set to scan through all 16 channels every 200μ s (5kHz), selected as the rate necessary to capture the most rapidly changing signals on the trolley (the accelerometers).
+On board 0 this has been set to scan through all 16 channels every $200\mu s$ (5kHz), selected as the rate necessary to capture the most rapidly changing signals on the trolley (the accelerometers).
 The clock signal is available on an output pin and is connected to the external clock input of board 1, which is thereby slaved to sample at the same rate and time as board 0.
 It is the board 0 clock rather than the CPU clock or an external reference that governs the sample rate and cycle time of the trolley program.
 This prevents aliasing due to the clocks drifting with respect to each other, and as samples are time stamped by the system clock, time-based comparisons with other data are still possible.